MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/om-considerations.md

 ---
-title: Operations Manager deployment consideration in System Center - Service Manager
+title: Operations Manager Deployment Consideration in System Center - Service Manager
 description: This article contains information to be aware of when you're combining Operations Manager and Service Manager. ms.service: system-center
 author: PriskeyJeronika-MS